Fees & Financial Aid FAQs

 Students beginning in the summer 2023 semester should complete the 2023-2024 FAFSA.

 Please note that the Texas Tech University Health Sciences Center and Texas Tech University are two separate institutions.
 The school code for the TTUHSC is 016024.

 No. A student may submit a FAFSA at any time, but financial aid will not be awarded until the prospective student is admitted into an eligible program.

-Students must apply each year and each new aid year starts with the summer semester and continues through the following spring semester.
+Students must apply each year.
+Each new aid year starts with the summer semester and continues through the following spring semester.

 U.S. Department of Education - Title IV Programs

 (Most Federal financial aid is provided through the Department of Education.)